 - Vegetables – Toss your favorite vegetables for roasting in olive oil and Italian seasoning before cooking.
 I like to use it as an all-purpose seasoning for my Sheet Pan Chicken and Vegetables.

-- Soup – Use it to add gorgeous herbaceous flavors to Tomato Soup and Vegetable Soup.
+- Soup – Use it to add delicious flavors to Tomato Soup and Vegetable Soup.

-- Bread – Stir a pinch of Italian seasoning into bread dough or sprinkle it on top of your homemade focaccia or dinner rolls.
+- Bread – Stir a pinch of Italian seasoning into bread dough or sprinkle it on top of your favorite homemade bread.

 - Sauces – The blend gives my Alfredo Sauce, Tomato Butter Sauce, and Homemade Pizza Sauce authentic Italian flavors.

 - Salad dressing – Stir a pinch of the seasoning with olive oil, lemon juice, and fresh garlic to make an easy Italian vinaigrette.
-It’s fantastic in my Homemade Balsamic Vinaigrette, too.
+It’s amazing in my Homemade Balsamic Vinaigrette, too.

-- Marinade – Add 1 to 3 tablespoons of the blend to your favorite steak or chicken marinade.
+- Marinade – Add to your favorite steak or chicken marinade.

 - Snacks – Sprinkle the blend over french fries or popcorn for an easy and delicious seasoning.
 It’s my favorite way to season this Pizza Dip, too!